ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 6. Generate a qkview and review it in the iHealth Diagnostics section for currently known issues

-7. Contact teams to begin application testing.
+7. Contact teams to begin application testing

 ---